 Historically, the Company sells its products primarily to federal and state agencies in the United States.
+In 2015 one federal agency comprised 36.9% of total net sales.
 In 2014 one international customer comprised 11.1% of total net sales.
-In 2013 two international customers comprised 23.5% and 11.1% of total net sales.
-No other single customer exceeded 10% of net sales for 2014 and 2013, respectively.
+No other single customer exceeded 10% of net sales for 2015 or 2014, respectively.
+As of December 31, 2015, the Company's accounts receivable balances were with fifteen customers.
 As of December 31, 2014, the Company's accounts receivable balances were with twelve customers.
-As of December 31, 2013, the Company's accounts receivable balances were with eight customers.

 The Company currently purchases small machined parts, custom cartridge assemblies and electronic components from suppliers located in the United States.
-Although the Company currently obtains many of these components from single source suppliers, the Company could seek to have the parts, customer cartridges and electronic components manufactured elsewhere.
+Although the Company currently obtains many of these components from single source suppliers, the Company could seek to have the parts, custom cartridges and electronic components manufactured elsewhere.
 As a result, management believes it could obtain alternative suppliers in most cases without incurring significant production delays.
 The Company acquires its components on a purchase order basis and does not have long-term contracts with suppliers.